carpentries-incubator/intro-image-classification-cnn/episodes/01-introduction.md

 ![](fig/01_cifar10.png){alt='Subset of 25 CIFAR-10 images displayed in five rows and five columns '}

-### 4. Choose a pre-trained model or build a new architecture from scratch
+### Step 4.
+Choose a pre-trained model or build a new architecture from scratch

 Often we can use an existing neural network instead of designing one from scratch.
 Training a network can take a lot of time and computational resources.
 There are a number of well publicised networks which have been shown to perform well at certain tasks, if you know of one which already does a similar task well then it makes sense to use one of these.